Damocles-fr/qBittorrent-ProtonVPN-PortForwarding-Docker/README.md

 - Downloads and torrents folder : /share/CACHEDEV3_DATA/SSD2TB/Downloads

 ## What this project does
-Runs qBittorrent *entirely inside* ProtonVPN using Gluetun on a QNAP NAS — ensuring full VPN routing **and automatic port forwarding** for improved torrenting performance.
+Runs qBittorrent *entirely inside* ProtonVPN using Gluetun on a NAS — ensuring full VPN routing **and automatic port forwarding** for improved torrenting performance.
 The Web UI is published on your LAN while all BitTorrent traffic goes through Proton's WireGuard tunnel.

 > Based on the excellent work by **torrentsec**: https://github.com/torrentsec/qbittorrent-protonvpn-docker — thank you, torrentsec ❤️